jariarkko/arch-model-t/draft-arkko-iab-data-minimisation-principle.md

 on-path elements to endpoints.
-In the past, path signals were often implicit, e.g., network nodes interpreting in a particular way transport protocol headers originally intended for end-to-end consumpion.
+In the past, path signals were often implicit, e.g., network nodes interpreting in a particular way transport protocol headers originally intended for end-to-end consumption.
 The document recommends a principle that implicit signals should be avoided and that explicit signals be used instead, and only when the signal's originator intends that it be used by the network elements on the path.